 Petitioners can still have an Idaho food stamps application rejected even if an interview does take place and the necessary additional documentation is provided.
 In these situations, a food stamps denial may be issued if the eligibility of the petitioner is in question.
 This is usually due to lack of information, or if the information itself did not meet SNAP qualification requirements.
 For instance, in order for an applicant to successfully be considered for SNAP benefits, he or she must not only provide the Social Security Numbers for all members of the household listed on the application.
 A rejected food stamps application can be the end result if a petitioner does not provide this information, or has not started the Social Security Number application process.
 Furthermore, sometimes an ID food stamps application is denied because certain eligibility requirements are not met, specifically, income and assets information.
 If petitioners believe the decision to reject food stamps based on income and asset eligibility was in error, then when appealing denied SNAP food stamps, they will need to provide documents to prove their eligibility.

-Receiving Notification About Your Idaho Food Stamps Denial
+Learn About Notifications for an Idaho Food Stamps Denial

 If an Idaho food stamps application is denied, then a notice is usually sent to the address the applicant included in the SNAPs benefit request form.
 However, if applicants have not heard whether or not their application has been approved or denied, then they can always contact the Department of Health and Welfare to find out what the status of the application is.
 Information about the approved or rejected food stamps application is typically sent within 30 days of the initial application submission date.
 If the applicant is not satisfied with the final decision and wants to explore the ID food stamps appeal process, then he or she has 90 days from receiving the denied food stamps notice to file an appeal.